Spantree/okmercury/README.md

 # OKMercury

-A blatant plagiarism of the [OKCupid Matching Algorithm](http://www.okcupid.com/help/match-percentages) applied to business matchmaking at meetings and conferences.
+A blatant plagiarism of the [OKCupid Matching Algorithm](http://www.okcupid.com/help/match-percentages) applied to business matchmaking for meetings and conferences.
 For more info, see the [TED-Ed Talk](http://ed.ted.com/lessons/inside-okcupid-the-math-of-online-dating-christian-rudder) they released on Valentines
 Day 2013.
 This was the direct inspiration for our project.